home

 I’ve recently had to come up to speed with a few new repos rather quickly. scc was useful for counting lines of code.
 I normally use tokei but scc has complexity estimations that seem to be reasonable when inspecting repos relative to one another.

-git-quick-stats was also useful for quickly figuring out who are the key contributors to a repository and how active it is.
-I was quite hopeful for git-fame but almost immediately ran into an active issue and abandoned it for now.
+git-quick-stats was useful for quickly figuring out who are the key contributors to a repository and how active it is.
+I was hopeful for git-fame but almost immediately ran into an active issue and abandoned it for now.